Medical Student Prize

 - £100 prize money

-- A ticket for Medical Student's Day at the BOA Annual Congress 2025 in Liverpool
+- A ticket for Medical Student's Day at the BOA Annual Congress 2026 in London

 The BOA also wish to recognise the exceptional submissions we receive with a highly commended certificate.